awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.ec2.md

-# Your Elastic Beanstalk Environment's Amazon EC2 Instances<a name="using-features.managing.ec2"></a>
+# Your Elastic Beanstalk environment's Amazon EC2 instances<a name="using-features.managing.ec2"></a>

 When you create a web server environment, AWS Elastic Beanstalk creates one or more Amazon Elastic Compute Cloud \(Amazon EC2\) virtual machines, known as *Instances*\.

 The instances in your environment are configured to run web apps on the platform that you choose\.
 You can make changes to various properties and behaviors of your environment's instances during environment creation, after creation on a running environment, or as part of the source code that you deploy to the environment\.
-For details, see [Configuration Options](command-options.md)\.
+For details, see [Configuration options](command-options.md)\.

 **Note**
 The [Auto Scaling group](using-features.managing.as.md) in your environment manages the Amazon EC2 instances that run your application\.
 When you make configuration changes described on this page, the launch configuration \(either an Amazon EC2 launch template or an Auto Scaling group launch configuration resource\) changes\.
 This change requires [replacement of all instances](environments-updating.md) and trigger a [rolling update](using-features.rollingupdates.md) or [immutable update](environmentmgmt-updates-immutable.md), depending on which one is configured\.